Uniform Approximation by Complete Minimal Surfaces of Finite Total Curvature in $\mathbb{R}^3$: Introduction

-As usual, a surface is said to be {\em open} if it is non-compact and has empty boundary. \begin{definition} Let $N$ be an open Riemann surface, and let $M$ be a proper region of $N$ with compact boundary.
-Throughout this paper, we will deal with the following spaces of minimal surfaces:
+As usual, a topological surface is said to be {\em open} if it is non-compact and has empty topological boundary.
+In the sequel, $\nb$ will denote an arbitrary but fixed open Riemann surface.